bncosta/college-major/README.md

 By Aaron Shah and Brian Costa

 Web application allowing easy search and analysis of expected majors earnings for American universities.
 Searches can be done by university or major name, with detailed graphs, tables, and university insights.
+Salary data for over 300 unique majors across 5,500 public, private non-profit, and private for-profit univerisities.
+Over 40,000 total earnings records.

 Data provided by the Department of Education's [College Scorecard](https://collegescorecard.ed.gov/).
 Explore their data [here](https://collegescorecard.ed.gov/data/).